Do you want to stop negative thoughts from affecting you so much?

 - What is the worst that can happen?

 - Where’s the evidence?

-- What are the benefits of thinking or believing this?
+- What are the pro’s and con’s of believing this?

 I don’t necessarily look for any one thing.
 These questions are just to get me acquainted with what’s going on.

 I want to get to the feeling, or sensation, of this thought or belief.
 I want it to be as intense as possible for the third and final step.

 So I’m in the thought.
 I’m feeling it.
 I’m afraid of not having enough money, and what that will mean for me and my family.